amygdala/code-snippets/ml/kubeflow-argo/README.md

     - [Take down the TF-serving endpoints](#take-down-the-tf-serving-endpoints)
   - [Summary](#summary)

-[Kubeflow](https://www.kubeflow.org/) is an OSS project to support a machine learning stack on Kubernetes, towards making deployments of ML workflows on Kubernetes simple, portable and scalable.
+[Kubeflow](https://www.kubeflow.org/) is an OSS project to support a machine learning stack on Kubernetes, to make deployments of ML workflows on Kubernetes simple, portable and scalable.

-This directory contains some ML workflow examples that run on Kubeflow plus [Argo](https://github.com/argoproj/argo).
+This directory contains some ML workflow examples that run on Kubeflow plus [Argo](https://github.com/argoproj/argo) (a container-native workflow framework for Kubernetes).

 The examples highlight how Kubeflow can help support portability, composability and reproducibility, scalability, and visualization and collaboration in your ML lifecycle; and make it easier to support hybrid ML solutions.